-Most stains on vinyl come up with the right cleaning agent and a little elbow grease.
+Most stains (and scuffs) on vinyl come up with the right cleaning agent and a little elbow grease.
 If the staining substance is gummy or bulky, carefully scrape up the bulk of it with a putty knife or spatula before cleaning the stain.
 Hold the tool flat to the surface so as not to scratch or gouge the vinyl.

 - Baking soda: You can try baking soda as a first attempt on almost any type of stain.
 It tends to work best on food stains.
 Mix it with a small amount of water to create a paste, and rub it into the stain with a circular motion, then rinse the area clean.